Advertisement

 What is it?

-Looking like an outtake from Halo in its Moonshot Green Matte paint, the Edition 1 SUV features all the tech which debuted on the pickup – crab walk, WTF mode, Supercruise, etc – and adds a new level of off-road ability.
+Looking like an outtake from Halo in its Moonshot Green Matte paint, the Edition 1 SUV featured all the tech which debuted on the pickup – crab walk, WTF mode, Supercruise, etc – and adds a new level of off-road ability.
+Current versions have all this and more, while the sole special package currently on offer is the Carbon Fiber Edition.
+That adds, well, carbon fiber.

 While the pickup surprised us with its goat-like ability to scale improbably steep and rutted terrain, its rear overhang does limit its departure angle on more severe inclines.
 The SUV solves that by effectively lopping off the rear overhang and tucking the spare onto the rear door.
 It might not sound like much – until you get stuck.
 Not even the air suspension’s Extract mode, which lifts the body a full 15+ inches off the ground, is going to get you out of that.
 So the SUV, with its turning circle not much bigger than a Chevy Bolt’s, is the de facto choice of the Hummer range for off-roading.

 Reinforcing that point, the SUV is available with an Extreme – naturally – Off-Road Package which includes 18-inch wheels and 35-inch off-road tyres, underbody armour and rock sliders, front e-lockers and rear virtual lockers plus an array of trail cameras and some heavy duty half shafts.
 With that lot in place, you are going to be able to get over anything you can’t go around, or through.